-JAPAN CONTENTS

-7. Citizenship and Residency p.11

-- 7.1 Requirements for Domicile, Residency and Citizenship p.11

-- 7.2 Expeditious Citizenship p.11

-8. Planning for Minors, Adults with Disabilities and Elders p.12

-- 8.1 Special Planning Mechanisms p.12

-- 8.2 Appointment of a Guardian p.12

-- 8.3 Elder Law p.12

-9. Planning for Non-traditional Families p.12

-- 9.1 Children p.12

-- 9.2 Same-Sex Marriage p.12

-10. Charitable Planning p.12

-- 10.1 Charitable Giving p.12

-- 10.2 Common Charitable Structures p.12

 Contributed by: Atsushi Oishi and Makoto Sakai, Mori Hamada & Matsumoto

-Mori Hamada & Matsumoto is one of the largest full-service Japan-headquartered law firms.
+Mori Hamada & Matsumoto (MHM) is one of the largest full-service Japan-headquartered law firms.
 A significant proportion of its work is international in nature, representing clients in cross-border transactions, litigation and other dispute resolution proceedings.
-MHM has a strong presence in Asia, with offices in Beijing, Shanghai, Singapore, Bangkok, Yangon, Jakarta, Ho Chi Minh City and Hanoi.
-Its wideranging expertise and diversified experience enable MHM to provide exemplary service to clients in a timely and efficient manner.
-MHM

-offers tailor-made solutions that address the diverse needs of high net worth clients, including private business owners, founders and major shareholders of listed companies and private investors.
-It brings together attorneys and tax accountants with rich knowledge and experience in not only dispute resolution, but also fields as diverse as domestic and cross-border corporate reorganisation, trusts, international taxation and more, to provide services as part of the firm's wealth management practice group.
+MHM has a strong presence in Asia, opening offices in Beijing, Shanghai, Singapore, Bangkok, Yangon and Ho Chi Minh City.
+Wide-ranging expertise and diversified experience enable MHM to provide exemplary service to clients in a timely and efficient manner.
+MHM offers tailor-made solutions that address the diverse needs of high net worth clients, including private business owners, founders and major shareholders of listed companies and private investors.
+It brings together attorneys and tax accountants with rich knowledge and experience not only in dispute resolution, but also in fields as diverse as domestic and cross-border corporate reorganisation, trusts, international taxation and more, to provide services as part of the firm's wealth management practice group.

-Authors